MiguelLagoa/MiguelLagoa/README.md

 ## Hi there 👋
 My name is Miguel and I welcome you to my page.
 I will use this virtual space to post about my projects.

-My main focus is to practice and improve my Python / R / SQL / PowerBi skills in the following topics:
+My main focus is to improve my Python / R / SQL / PowerBi skills in the following topics:
 - AI
 - Data Analytics
 - Blockchain tech
 - Software Dev
-- (Whatever the future me decides to try)